-- continue the commercial activities for Gimoti; - manufacture Gimoti; - conduct the post-marketing commitment single dose PK clinical trial of Gimoti and any additional development activities should we seek additional indications; - maintain, expand and protect our intellectual property portfolio; and - continue to fund the accounting, legal, insurance and other costs associated with being a public company.
+- continue the commercial activities for Gimoti; - manufacture Gimoti: - conduct the post-marketing commitment single dose PK clinical trial of Gimoti and any additional development activities should we seek additional indications; - · maintain, expand and protect our intellectual property portfolio; and - continue to fund the accounting, legal, insurance and other costs associated with being a public company.

-The following table summarizes our cash flows for the six months ended June 30, 2022 and 2021:
+The following table summarizes our cash flows for the six months ended June 30, 2023 and 2022:

-Six Months Ended June 30, 2022 2021 Increase/ (Decrease) Net cash used in operating activities \$ (2,988,737) \$ (4,463,608) \$ 1,474,871 Net cash provided by financing activities \$ 7,294,976 \$ 13,115,608 \$ (5,820,632) Net increase (decrease) in cash and cash equivalents \$ 4,306,239 \$ 8,652,000 \$ (4,345,761)
+Six Months Ende d June 30.

+2023 2022 Increase/ Decrease) Net cash used in operating activities \$ (2,837,268) \$ (2,988,737) \$ 151,469 Net cash provided by financing activities \$ - \$ 7,294,976 \$ (7,294,976) Net increase (decrease) in cash and cash equivalents \$ (2,837,268) \$ 4,306,239 \$ (7,143,507)

 Operating Activities.
 The primary use of our cash has been to fund our clinical research, prepare our NDA, manufacture Gimoti, prepare for and begin commercial sales of Gimoti, and other general operations.
-The cash used in operating activities during the six months ended June 30, 2022 and 2021 was primarily related to commercialization activities for Gimoti and other general operational activities.
-We expect that cash used in operating activities will increase during the remainder of 2022 due to commercialization activities, including manufacturing of Gimoti, and the planned post-marketing commitment to conduct a single dose PK clinical trial of Gimoti to characterize dose proportionality of a lower dose strength of Gimoti.
+The cash used in operating activities during the six months ended June 30, 2023 and 2022 was primarily related to commercialization activities for Gimoti and other general operational activities.
+We expect that cash used in operating activities will increase during the remainder of 2023 due to commercialization activities, including manufacturing of Gimoti, and the planned post-marketing commitment to conduct a single dose PK clinical trial of Gimoti to characterize dose proportionality of a lower dose strength of Gimoti.

 Financing Activities.
+During the six months ended June 30, 2023, there were no proceeds from financing activities.
 During the six months ended June 30, 2022, we received net proceeds of approximately \$7.3 million from the sale of 621,697 shares of common stock pursuant to the ATM Sales Agreement.
-During the six months ended June 30, 2021 we received net proceeds of approximately \$13.1 million from the sale of 479,166 shares of common stock pursuant to an underwritten public offering and approximately \$45,000 from the exercise of stock options to purchase 5,618 shares of common stock.